berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 2) If the HGNC catalog file is already present in the configured directory and not older than the turnover period (see above), it will be read directly.
 The periodic update of the HGNC catalog can thus be set up alternatively with a cron job or similar.

+In case any of these operationsfails, the bwHC app will fall back to a pre-packaged (but thus possibly outdated) version of the HGNC catalog.

 -------
 ### 3.2 HTTP(S)/Communication Setup: